chefmee/lssvm-unlocked/README.md

 # Contribute
 Fork this repo, modify it and submit a Pull Request.
-If you write tests for this repo, you will be rewarded with n00d and 3gg.
+If you contribute this repo, you will be rewarded with n00d and 3gg.

+## Roadmap (and help needed)
+- Write tests
+- Write docs
+- Royalties